 Primary coenzyme Q10 deficiency is a rare, clinically heterogeneous disorder of the respiratory chain.
 The first patient was described more than twenty years ago2 and less than thirty patients have been further reported.
 CoQ10 deficiency is presumably inherited as an autosomal recessive trait as all enzymes involved in ubiquinone biosynthesis pathway are nuclearly encoded and as patients are born from healthy parents.

 Four major phenotypes have been previously described (i) an encephalomyopathic form characterized by exercise intolerance, mitochondrial myopathy, myoglobinuria, epilepsy and ataxia; (ii) a generalized infantile variant with severe encephalopathy and renal disease; (iii) a myopathic form with exercise intolerance, myoglobinuria, and myopathy; and (iv) an ataxic form, dominated by ataxia, seizures and either cerebellar atrophy or anomalies of the basal ganglia.
-However, since this first classification of ubiquinone deficiency, additional patients have ...
+However, since this first classification of ubiquinone deficiency, ...